 When I was my daughter’s age (11), we did not have the technology that my daughters generation has.
-We never had mobile phones, computer games, computers, tablets, laptops, TV programs all day every day, and it got me thinking to how times have changed.
+We never had mobile phones, or one of the many computer games.
+TV programs all day every day, and it got me thinking to how times have changed.

 Children today, need 24/7 stimulation.
-They are very quick in saying they are bored, there is nothing to do.
-When you look around them they have all the latest electrical games.
-But they lack imagination to make the games up, or to make something like we used to do.
+If you look around, they have all the latest electrical games.
+They lack imagination to make the games up, or to make something like we used to do.

-When my daughter was younger, we used to sit and play games, and tea parties, make cakes and cookies, play with dolls etc. This was all before she knew about the wonderful world of computer games, and all the other electrical devices that would lure her away from her imagination filled world of play.
+I remember when my daughter was younger, we used to sit and play games, had tea parties, made cakes and cookies, played with dolls etc. This was all before she knew about the wonderful world of computer games, and all the other electrical devices that would lure her away from her imagination filled world of play.

 She now has all of the above devices, I will admit that she does not use them for games much these days.
 She is usually researching something, at the moment it is Japanese, how to learn the language and write it, and of course her passion of art, plus all the other things that pre-teens look at, music, fashion, make up, hair styles and styling.